tdwyer/pretty-good-wallet/README.md

   - Freedom to Choose and Change ciphers
     - 4096 bit RSA Keys or 1024 bit RSA Keys
     - 256 bit TwoFish or DES
-  - No Extra password to remember, with gpg-agent
+  - No Extra password to remember or typeing with gpg-agent
     - Best with `keyring` from the Funtoo Linux project which maintains an unlocked keychain
 - Save files and notes with each service.